futuresuper/website/src/posts/10-crappy-things-you-could-be-funding-through-your-super.md

 ---
-title: 10 crappy things you could be funding through your super (and might want to stop)
+title: "10 crappy things you could be funding through your super (and might want to stop)"
+slug: 10-crappy-things-you-could-be-funding-through-your-super
 date: 2019-02-06T09:57:25.228Z
 tags:
   - Activism